 Ryan’s current projects include guiding approval of a large mixed-use development; drafting new personnel policies for a fire district, and preparing several ordinances regulating cannabis businesses.
 Ryan has also prepared several LAFCO applications for reorganization.
 He has substantial experience drafting and reviewing contracts, focusing on Public Works, Police and Fire Departments.

 Ryan graduated from Georgetown University Law Center cum laude, receiving the International Academy of Trial Lawyers award for his work in the Georgetown Public Policy Clinic.
+While in law school, Ryan worked for several federal agencies, including litigating government contract disputes for the U.S. Agency for International Development.
+In a clinical program, Ryan assisted the Cities of Virginia Beach and Baltimore with developing land use policies to address flood risks from sea level rise.
 He was on the staff of the Georgetown Environmental Law Review, where his student note, titled PACE-Ing Flood Resilience, was published.
 Ryan resides in Grass Valley with his wife Sarah and his dog Scout.